Yone-Kenta/unity-stream-demo/README.md

 > **Render/Railway deployments:** `server/uploads` is ephemeral.
 Screenshots live as long as the instance stays awake; redeploys or restarts clear the stored images and metadata.

-## Screenshot Names & Likes
+## Screenshot Likes

-- Every screenshot stores a `name` (default “Untitled screenshot”) and `likes` counter.
+- Each screenshot tracks a like counter.
-- Anyone viewing the gallery can press the ❤️ button once per browser (tracked via `localStorage`) to send a like.
+- Visitors can press the ❤ button once per browser session (tracked via `localStorage`) to send a like.
-- Operators can rename screenshots through the admin API:
-  1. Set an environment variable on the server: `SCREENSHOT_ADMIN_TOKEN=<your-secret>`.
-  2. Visit the gallery with `?adminToken=<your-secret>` appended to the URL.
-Rename buttons will appear on each card.
-  3. Clicking **Rename** prompts for a new title.
-The change is saved and broadcast instantly.

 ## Using the Web UI

 - **Live feed:** Images refresh automatically when Unity uploads a new frame.
 - **Screenshot gallery:** Press `S` in Unity to capture a still.
-Cards show the title, timestamp, file size, like count, and a link to the full-resolution image.
+Cards show the timestamp, file size, like count, and a link to the full-resolution image.
 - **Likes:** Visitors can like a screenshot once per browser session (subsequent presses are disabled).
 - **Comments:** Post quick notes or feedback; updates appear immediately for everyone connected.